JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 units). `_ff_area_um2` uses the real cell area directly under sky130, no fitting involved.

-**What real measurement did NOT fix — two gaps that predate this section and remain open, confirmed again on real in-repo builds while wiring this in:**

-- **Cross-instance combinational sharing.** A per-leaf sum cannot see what real synthesis shares across structurally similar logic once everything is flattened into one netlist — already documented for `--no_hier_syn`'s delay sum (§6 below), and the same mechanism affects the real-µm² area sum.
-  `qor/divider/autofsm.py`'s whole-design `SYN.ESTIMATE_DESIGN_AREA` estimate
-  still overshot real `Measured area:` by 256% after the v4 structural area pass, concentrated entirely in the wide (32/33-way) real operand-multiplexer trees the generated FSM instantiates — `qor/multiplier/autofsm.py`, which shares to one atomic unit with no wide muxes at all, overshot by only 4.65% on the same post-fix model.
-The gap is real and design-shape-dependent, not a constant to calibrate away.
-- **`SYN.GET_REGISTERS_ESTIMATE_TEXT_AND_FFS`'s FF-count overshoot.**
-  Already documented at 5.7-5.9x against `qor/latchup_area_match_matrix.json`
-  (see that file's `area_model_version_2_correction` note for how this section's harness fix relates to its numbers); reconfirmed on `qor/divider/arithmetic.py` (32290/20977/14343 estimated FFs across three sweep iterations against a real design an order of magnitude smaller).
-  Per-FF area is exact — the error is entirely in the *count*, before any yosys-level FF optimization (constant/dead-bit elimination, retiming).
-  **This is `SYN.ESTIMATE_DESIGN_AREA`'s own whole-design estimator, a different and much cruder count than AUTOFSM's `ALLOCATE_REGISTERS`** (§3.2c), which tracks genuinely live cross-state values rather than every declared bit.
-Whether AUTOFSM's own allocator has a comparable gap is checked directly, not assumed, in `inst/autofsm_real_area_compare_test.py` (AUTOFSM's `register bits:` line against a real build's `N sequential cells:`) — a real gap there would be a finding about the allocator, not evidence against pricing each of its registers at a real flip-flop's real cost.

-Neither gap is specific to the search's ranking: both are as true of `_ff_area_um2`/the operand-mux term feeding `ESTIMATE_SCHEDULE_AREA` as of `SYN.ESTIMATE_DESIGN_AREA`'s build-log estimate.
+**Two structural gaps real measurement does not fix** — cross-instance combinational sharing, and the whole-design FF-count estimator's own overshoot — are described in Limitations, below, since neither is specific to this search's ranking: both are as true of `SYN.ESTIMATE_DESIGN_AREA`'s build-log estimate as of the terms feeding `ESTIMATE_SCHEDULE_AREA` here.
 The anchor guarantees that the selected estimate is no worse than the plain schedule's estimate; it cannot guarantee physical area when the model mis-ranks an edge case.
 A systematic overshoot that hits every candidate similarly does not change which one ranks smallest, while whole-design synthesis tests bound the remaining risk.
 `inst/autofsm_real_area_compare_test.py` is where this is checked against real synthesis rather than assumed: real-µm²-ranked vs abstract-ranked vs the plain anchor, all three built and measured, not just estimated.